maxlou05/E-comp/backend/README.md

 - SERVER_HOST: ip of the API server
 - SERVER_PORT: port of the API server
 - TEST: 1 for running in test environment (local memory), 0 for running using the database
+- TEST_LOGS:
-- TEST_LOGS: 1 for some extra logs during tests, 0 for less logs
+    - 0 for no logs
+    - 1 for responses only
+    - 2 for all logs (includes db server actions)

 ## Testing
 - npm run unit-test: unit test (internal server tests)